Event planning guidelines

 - Self grounding generators

-- Grounding plate(s) - several parks have grounding plates which can be identified through the Events Team
+- Grounding plate(s) - several parks have grounding plates which can be identified through the Event Services Team

-- Alternative grounding options - as facilitated by the Events Team.
+- Alternative grounding options - as facilitated by the Event Services Team.
 Organizers are not permitted to ground to infrastructure in the park without prior approval

 An Electrical Permit is required when the onsite supply requirement is greater than 250kVA or the equipment (ie. generators) installed for temporary use AND the supply is greater than 5kVA.